yus-erdo/new-feed-redis-channel/README.md

 {
     /**
     * This method will be called every time a new feed is fetched.
-    */
-    public void onNewFeedItem(FeedItem feedItem)
+    * (Same feed can be received by redis channel at the same time) */ public void onNewFeedItem(FeedItem feedItem)
     {